 SOX civil whistleblower provisions cover not only publicly traded companies, but also "any officer, employee, contractor, subcontractor or agent" of a covered company.
 18 U.S.C. § 1514A(a).
-Therefore, private companies that are not publicly traded, as well as other entities or individuals, that serve as "agents" or "contractors" of the publicly traded employer, may be subject to the whistleblower provisions.
+The terms "officer," "employee," "contractor," "subcontractor," and "agent" are not defined in the Act.
+However, it is clear that private companies that are not publicly traded, as well as other entities or individuals, that serve as "agents" or "contractors" of the publicly traded employer, may be subject to the whistleblower provisions.